 ABOUT THIS BUILD

 Built in 14 days.
-A beautifully designed marketing website with the catalog, the heritage archive, and a single contact form that emails Rashid directly.
-No CRM.
-No analytics dashboard.
-No automation.
-Some businesses are not broken.
-We just gave this one its rightful presence online.
+A designed marketing site with the catalogue, the heritage archive, and a single contact form that emails Rashid directly.
+No CRM, no dashboard, no automation.
+This business was not broken.
+We just gave it its rightful presence online.

 Client